raspberrypilearning/explorer-hat-buggy/worksheet.md

 ## Connect the Raspberry Pi

-1. Connect the Explorer HAT to your Raspberry Pi
+1. Connect the Explorer HAT to your Raspberry Pi.

     ![Explorer HAT on a Raspberry Pi](images/explorer-hat.png)

-1. On the Explorer HAT, locate the two holes labelled "Motor 1" - one is `+` and the other `-`.
-Take two jumper leads connected to the **same** motor and push them into the holes for motor one.
-It does not matter which way around the leads go.
+1. On the Explorer HAT, locate the two holes labelled "Motor 1": one is **+** and the other **-**.
+Take two jumper leads connected to the **same** motor and push them into the holes for Motor one.
+It does not matter which way round the leads go.

     ![Motor one](images/motor-one.png)